3 Things You Can Do About It!

 - Facilitate frequent team huddles so that everybody on the team knows ‘who’s doing what’ and the associated deadlines.
 Encourage team members to ask and offer help when needed.

-- As a leader, learn and dare to omit excellent ideas that have high potential.
+- As a leader, learn and dare to omit excellent ideas.
+They might have high potential, but timing and resources impact the success of any idea.
 Sometimes you are better off doing a few things very well.